Back to main site

 ARTICLE 19 Hate Speech Explained: A Toolkit

 ARTICLE 19 has published a toolkit on identifying and countering hate speech while protecting the rights to freedom of expression and equality.
-The toolkit responds to a growing demand for clear guidance on identifying ‘hate speech’ and for responding to the challenges hate speech poses within a human rights framework.
+It defines hate speech as containing three core elements:

-It is clear that cooperation from the state can be an effective means of safeguarding human rights.
-However, states are not always fulfilling their duties.
-Accordingly, lawyers, civil society organisations (CSOs), individuals, and community members need to work together to ensure that states are acting in compliance with their international human rights obligations.
+As states are not always fulfilling their duties regarding hate speech, lawyers, civil society organisations (CSOs), individuals, and community members need to work together to ensure that states are acting in compliance with their international human rights obligations in regulating hate speech.
 This can include strategic litigation, policy reform and advocacy, such as:

 • Ensuring that states are creating an enabling environment for the right to freedom of expression.
 This can include ratifying international and regional human rights instruments, adopting domestic laws to protect freedom of expression and repealing any laws that unduly limit the right to freedom of expression.